Moab's Ease Ends in Shame and Mourning

 Complacent pride that develops through long seasons of comfort will eventually be overturned by the Lord’s humbling judgment.

-12 Therefore behold, the days come,” says Yahweh, “that I will send to him those who pour off, and they will pour him off; and they will empty his vessels, and break their containers in pieces.
+12 Therefore behold, the days are coming, declares the LORD, when I will send to him wanderers, who will pour him out.
+They will empty his vessels and shatter his jars.

-13 Moab will be ashamed of Chemosh, as the house of Israel was ashamed of Bethel, their confidence.
+13 Then Moab will be ashamed of Chemosh, just as the house of Israel was ashamed when they trusted in Bethel.

 Complacent pride that develops through long seasons of comfort will eventually be overturned by the LORD’s humbling judgment.